Wednesday, 23 May 2012

 5. Select Do not share this printer and click Next.

 6. If you want this printer to be the default, check Set as default printer.
-Now click Print a test page.

 Setup Secrets for Canon Printers